Multi-File Projects

 - Proper scoping: Use

-for server-wide variables, no scope for player-specific variables - Explicit scope access: Always access variables with their scope like
+for server-wide variables, omit scope for player-specific (defaults to @s) - Explicit scope access: Omit scope for @s; use

 File Structure Example